HCA-Healthcare/elixir-hl7/README.md

 iex> msg |> select("OBX") |> delete() |> to_message() |> to_string()
 iex> msg |> select("ORC RXA {RXR} {[OBX]}") |> select("OBX") |> replace_parts("3.2", fn q -> "TEST: " <> q.part end)
 ```

+## Status

+This project is approaching a v1.0 release.
+The API is mostly stable at this point.

+Also, please be aware of the details of the license (Apache 2.0).

 # License